george-aidonidis/blog/content/blog/side-projects/index.md

 #### Not having a plan

-Having a great idea is one thing but planning on how you are going to implemented it is more important.
+Having a great idea is one thing but planning on how you are going to implement it is more important.
 It's extremely rare (well, impossible actually) to just sit in front of the computer, start shooting code and make your idea a real application.

 #### Not having a schedule